qinyizhou2023/over_behavior_trace/README.md

 [1]

-To quantify the degree of user overreliance, you can use the Mean Absolute Error (MAE) method combined with a comparison approach to gauge how closely the user's influenced ranking aligns with the AI's incorrect ranking compared to the correct ranking.
+To quantify the degree of user overreliance, we can use the Mean Absolute Error (MAE) method combined with a comparison approach to calculate how closely the user's influenced ranking aligns with the AI's incorrect ranking compared to the correct ranking.
 Here is a step-by-step approach:

 1. **Calculate the Mean Absolute Error (MAE) for Different Rankings**:
     - **MAE between User's Influenced Ranking and Correct Ranking (MAE\_correct)**: